 Your team designed new app features, keeping your users at the centre of it.
 And you’re in anticipation of a wildly successful feature launch.
 A lot of hard work (= coding, time, resources, money) goes into developing these features and bringing them to users.
-And to ensure that your feature launch efforts drive the right adoption and arrest user churn, there are multiple tactics you might be using (including in-app messaging, onboarding flows and others).
+And to ensure that your feature launch efforts drive the right adoption and arrest user churn, there are multiple tactics you might be using (including in-app messaging, rich push notifications, web push notifications or app push notifications, onboarding flows and others).
+These push notification tools can be crucial for your strategy.
 But we know that planning these new launches can get quite overwhelming and tricky as a product manager.
 But we can help break that down for you!

 With the right tactics in place, your next feature launch is sure to create highly enthusiastic ripples among your user base.
 Your goal is to get your users to discover the features easily and start using them quickly.
 And that’s precisely what this blog will help you achieve.
 Be it low discovery, low adoption or customer engagement with the feature – the challenge ends here.